tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 # Related Work

-Many of the use cases for sub-certificates can also be addressed using purely server-side mechanisms that do not require changes to client behavior (e.g., LURK {{?I-D.mglt-lurk-tls-requirements}}).
+Many of the use cases for delegated credentials can also be addressed using purely server-side mechanisms that do not require changes to client behavior (e.g., LURK {{?I-D.mglt-lurk-tls-requirements}}).
 These mechanisms, however, incur per-transaction latency, since the front-end server has to interact with a